top of page

 Victorinox guarantees all knives and tools to be of first class stainless steel.
 With this, all Victorinox products carry a life time warranty against any defects in materials and/or workmanship.
 Damage caused by normal wear and tear, misuse or abuse will exclude the product from this warranty.

-• What is the difference between forged and stamped knives?
+• What are the differences between forged and stamped knives?

 • What is the difference between fluted and non fluted knives?